 Doing what comes naturally in marriage partnership generally means following what you observed growing up in your parents' interactions.
 If you were one of the fortunate kids who grew up in a household headed by a cooperative and loving parental team, odds are your own language of partnering will be positive.

 If, by contrast, you grew up in with parents who spoke with each other the languages of argument, anger, or avoiding each other, that's the way you are likely to respond when differences arise in your own marriage.

-If you grew up in a single parent family, you're especially at risk for having had insufficient modeling for how to perform the complex skills of sustaining loving marriage partnership.
-Observing couples who do have strong partnering skills, seeking skill-training, and devoting yourself to practice will have especially high payoff.
+If you grew up in a single parent family, you may have had insufficient modeling of the skills for sustaining loving marriage partnership.
+Observing couples who do have strong partnering skills, seeking skill-training from books and courses or counseling, and devoting yourself to practice will have especially high payoff.